|

 candles rounded out the effect.
 I see neighbors spending hundreds of dollars to celebrate their respective holidays.
 I am saddened not only because they could decorate far more beautifully and affordably, but also because this financial expenditure is antithetical to most

+spiritual traditions.
 It's now spring, almost summer, and my decor is still unconventional.
 The dining room table is laden with plant cuttings in water in clear glasses, with tea lights and candles scattered between them.
 My goal?
 Believe it or

 not, it's a "space" issue.
 I need to take cuttings annually to rehabilitate my plants, but have run out of space, so instead of sequestering them to the corner of my mantle (where cuttings usually go), I decided to turn them into a functional tablescape.
 Now, I wouldn't do